-The foot brake is held, and the forward/reverse lever is placed in the neutral position.
-Increase the engine RPM's slightly.
-Now the grapple lever is pushed to the right, as the grapple tips pass each other, the joy stick control for the grapple opening is moved to the rear of the unit to activate the arch out.
+The engine RPM is still held up and now the grapple lever is pushed to the right, as the grapple tips pass each other, the joy stick control for the grapple opening is moved to the rear of the unit to activate the arch out.
 Care should be taken to ensure that the grapple continues to open while at the same time rear movement of the arch is noticed.
 The grapple should be placed about three feet from the butts to enable any uneven butts to be skidded in the load.